sf-wdi-22-23/modules-23/w01-controlling-the-dom/d3-dawn-control-flow/exercises.md

 ```
 Edit the code above to check the following additional Requirements:

-    Must be at least 4ft tall
+1. Must be at least 4ft tall
-    Must be at least 12 years old
+2. Must be at least 12 years old
-    Replace the prevoius rule: now riders under 12 must be accompanied by an adult
+3. Replace the prevoius rule: now riders under 12 must be accompanied by an adult
-    (If the boss isn't looking, you can sneak in!)
+4. (If the boss isn't looking, you can sneak in!)
-    Riders with a park pass get in free.
+5. Riders with a park pass get in free.

-## Stretch Exercises
+## Loops!

+2. Log to the console "This is awesome!"
+25 times.

-5. Create a new variable that is an array containing 5 objects, each of which has the keys `name` and `age`.
-You can make up the names and ages for your objects.
+Create a new variable that is an array of 4 phrases: `"Howdy there"`, `"OMG"`, `"javascript"`, and `"Pair Programming"`.

-6. Log the `name` value of each object to the console.
+5. Loop over the array and log each phrase to the console.

-7. Create and log an array with the age of each object in months (assume the original ages were in years).

-9. Find and log the sum of the ages.

-8. Log to the console only the name of the oldest person.

-9. Log to the console the index of each element in the array.

-10. Create and log an array containing only the objects with an age over 20.

-11. Create and log an array of all the names, in which any names that begin with a consonant are upper case.

-12. Create and log an array that is the original array in a random order.